regenwatchdog/regenwatchdog.github.io/_estates/lambeth/southlambeth.md

 developer:
 itla: TPAS
 total: 101
+ballot: Exempt
+planning: Approved
 ---
 101 homes are earmarked for demolition on Lambeth's South Lambeth estate.

 South Lambeth Estate is located on the north-western side of Clapham Road, between Stockwell and Oval underground stations.
 It is a 2.26 hectare site and comprises six blocks in local authority ownership.
 The existing estate is comprised of 205 residential units and four retail units.
 The majority of residents are social housing tenants, although 63 of the dwellings on the estate are owned/occupied by leaseholders.

-Lambeth proposes to demolish all homes on the estate with the exception of the high-rise block (Wimborne House) and replace them with 332 new homes of which 42% 'affordable'.
+Lambeth proposes to demolish all homes on the estate with the exception of the high-rise block (Wimborne House) and replace them with 332 new homes of which 42% 'affordable', with the assistance of GLA grant funding.

-Planning permission for the redevelopment was granted in March 2018.
+Planning permission for the redevelopment was granted in March 2018 and the Mayor subsequently granted an [exemption](https://www.london.gov.uk/sites/default/files/list_of_exemptions_-_27_november_2020.pdf) from his requirement to ballot residents on the demolition of their homes.

 The [Mayor's report](https://www.london.gov.uk/sites/default/files/public%3A//public%3A//PAWS/media_id_469672///south_lambeth_estate_report.pdf) approving the scheme says that _"The replacement social rented homes will be occupied at Lambeth Tenancy Strategy rent levels"_.